"

 Figure 6.44.
 A Hand-Held Drill / Photo Credit: Fructibus, CC0

-Drilling holes is a common task for many fabricators.
-There are several tools to accomplish this.
-A handheld drill is one of the most common tools in any workman’s tool bag.
+A handheld drill is one of the most common tools in any worker’s tool bag.
 These are great tools for making small holes or driving screws or bolts.
-Handheld drills can usually take a bit with a shank up to ⅜” or ½” (9.5 mm or 12.7 mm) in diameter.
+Handheld drills can usually take a bit with a shank up to three-eighths or one-half of an inch (9.5 mm or 12.7 mm) in diameter.
 They can be corded or cordless.
-Many are meant for light work but some are quite powerful in terms of speed and torque.
-There are all manner of bits that can be used with this tool.
+Many are meant for light work, but some offer quite powerful speed and torque.
+There are all manner of drill bits that can be used with this tool.

 A person wearing a black shirt and blue pants holding a blue and gray magnetic drill on a piece of metal while operating the drill.
 The drill has a vertically mounted motor that slides up and down on a track, and is attached to a large vertical base with a magnet on the bottom.
 The spindle is mounted in line with the motor so that it is pointed downward.
 The operator is turning a handle on the back side of the machine which is forcing the drill down into the work piece.